MarcPuigdemont/vue-crud/README.md

 - Themes and theme selector for primary and secondary App colors (nothing to do with airplanes)
   - Be able to select an Airline and apply it's colors to the current app them
 - Add unit tests
+- Integrate both unit and e2e tests with CircleCI
+- Improve style and add animations

+Done:

 - Document e2e tests so it's easier to know what each part of the test does
 - Also, decouple e2e from icons and classes by using other selectors such as data-\*
-- Integrate both unit and e2e tests with CircleCI
-- Improve style and add animations

 ## Project setup